International Ideas at UNESCO

 - The minutes of the biannual meetings of UNESCO’s General Conference, (published as Proceedings), 1945-2019

-For each of these, we have pursued two goals: first, to prepare a digital text corpus that is curated, fully machine readable and as accurate as reasonably possible; second, to apply tools of digital text analysis to these corpora so as to explore our historical questions and test the value of our approach.
+For each of these, we pursued two goals: first, to prepare a digital text corpus that is curated, fully machine readable and as accurate as reasonably possible; second, to apply tools of digital text analysis to these corpora so as to explore our historical questions and test the value of our approach.
 Read more about these corpora and other project publications.